English modules for exchange students

 English Language Teaching (ELT)

-This 10-credit module focuses on the practical skills needed in Teaching English as a Foreign Language.
+ELT103 An Introduction to TESOL Practical is a 20-credit module which focuses on the practical skills needed in Teaching English as a Foreign Language.
 Lesson planning, materials development, classroom management and teaching techniques are all covered.
 This module would suit those students with an interest in or experience of teaching.
-A high level of English is needed to take the module (IELTS 7.5+) and the assessment is based on the delivery of 2 x 20-min lessons and a portfolio of the associated documentation.

 The content of our courses is reviewed annually to make sure it is up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research, funding changes, professional accreditation requirements, student or employer feedback, outcomes of reviews, and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.